AdamKyle/flare/resources/info/rules/section-1.md

 # Rules of Tlessa

-The rules are simple and straight forward.
+The rules are simple and straightforward.
 You can either follow them or suffer the consequences.

-There are two forms of punishment in game.
+There are two forms of punishment in the game.
 One is being silenced, and the other is being banned.

 A player can be silenced for 10, 20 or 30 minutes.
 If the player is not online, and they will be emailed that they can speak again (assuming they have those settings enabled).